Mir-Ilham/qiskit-ibm-quantum-study/README.md

 This repo serves as:

-- A living portfolio of my quantum computing and quantum machine learning progress
+- A living portfolio of my quantum computing learning progress
-- A reference for future projects and interviews
+- A reference for future projects
-- A transparent record of my learning path for academic or professional purposes

 **Note:** All code runs on Qiskit simulators by default.
 IBM Quantum hardware access (via free IBM Quantum account) is optional but fully supported.

 ## 2. Content

 The repository is organized exactly following the official IBM Quantum Learning course structure.
-Each course has its own top-level folder containing Jupyter notebooks (`.ipynb`) for every module, plus any supporting Python scripts.
+Each course has its own top-level folder containing Jupyter notebooks (`.ipynb`) for every module.

 ### Understanding Quantum Information & Computation